-I work with individuals using trauma informed relational somatic therapy.
+I work with individuals using trauma informed relational somatic psychotherapy.
 My approach creates an empathic, non-judgmental & safe space where you are the expert of your experiences & where we can explore deeply the feelings, memories, thoughts & experiences you have.
-We will start wherever you are at & moving at your pace using a gentle but direct approach.
+We will start wherever you are at & moving at your pace using my gentle but direct approach.

 Explores how past & present relationships (often our earliest with our caregivers and family, but encompassing all types of relationships) have shaped who we are, how we feel about ourselves, how we act & feel when in relationships & the impact these relationships have on our experiences, mental and emotional health and well-being.
 It also recognizes that connection/disconnection is located within a larger network of social & cultural relationships.